-- During 2018, the Company's cash requirements are provided by UMI totaling P13.84 million.
-These advances are not subject to interest and was fully paid in 2019. - 4.
-In prior years, the Group made advances to SMCM to fund its mining activities.
+- 1. In prior years, the Group made advances to SMCM to fund its mining activities.
 Such advances will be converted into equity interest in SMCM when mining operations commence.
 Due to unforeseen circumstances, SMCM encountered financial difficulties and were unable to operate and generate revenues and cash flows.
-Accordingly, the Group provided a full impairment loss on its advances to SMCM in 2014 amounting to P11.7 million. - 5.
+Accordingly, the Group provided a full impairment loss on its advances to SMCM in 2014 amounting to P11.7 million. - 2.
 The Group and TBGI are parties to a Teaming Agreement executed in January 2013.
 Pursuant thereto, sharing of cost and expenses incurred within Summit One Condominium.
-Tower related to technical operations is to be advanced by either of the parties and to be reimbursed from the other parties proportionately or by actual usage as the case maybe. - 6.
-For the years ended March 31, 2019, 2018, and 2017, the Group charged TBGI its proportionate share of communication, dues and utilities expenses amounting to P238,072, P1,116,709 and P968,110, respectively.
+Tower related to technical operations is to be advanced by either of the parties and to be reimbursed from the other parties proportionately or by actual usage as the case maybe. - 3.
+For the years ended March 31, 2019, 2018, and 2017, the Group charged TBGI its proportionate share of communication, dues and utilities expenses amounting to P238,072, P1,116,709 and P968,110, respectively. - 4.
+The details of subsidiaries' accounts that were eliminated in the process of consolidation are as follows: